-In this subsection, we first investigate the relationship between the properties of well-organized generators in Section~\ref{sec:organized} and the generators avoiding the associated patterns in Definition~\ref{def:pattern4}.
-Subsequently, we show the regularity of $\Gamma_{w,h}$, for a generator $w$, which can be characterized in accordance with the pattern avoidance of $w$.
+In this subsection, we first investigate the relationship between the properties of well-aligned permutations and those of pattern avoiding permutations in $\gen$.
+We then show that the regularity of $\Gamma_{w,h}$, for $w\in \gen$, can be characterized by the pattern avoidance of $w$.